 WSU to Host Info Session for Master’s Programs in Counseling, Applied Behavior Analysis

-Attendees of the information session will have an opportunity to speak with faculty and members of the outreach team about the program and its application process.
+Information-session attendees will have an opportunity to speak with faculty and members of the outreach team about the program and its application process.
 The $50 application fee will be waived for all attendees.
 To RSVP, visit www.gobacknow.com.
 For more information, call (413) 572-8020 or e-mail [email protected].